The peroneus longus, brevis and tertius are three muscles located at your ankle. They can trigger pain in this area, as well as in the foot.

 Remember the function of these three muscles.
 They move the lateral edge of the foot upwards outwards, i.e. in the opposite direction of the “twist”.

-If this tension lasts for a long time, it can also overload the muscles and lead to activation of trigger points.
+If this tension lasts for a long time, it can also overload the muscles and lead to an activation of trigger points.

-In addition, the maximum resilience of a muscle decreases rapidly during immobilization, and weak muscles are much more susceptible to trigger points than “well-trained” ones.
+In addition, the maximum resilience of a muscle decreases rapidly during immobilization, and weak muscles are more susceptible to trigger points than “well-trained” ones.

 In point 4.1, we talked about “trauma caused by a twist”.
 If such an injury is very severe, the ankle joint is immobilized for a few weeks, for example with an aircast splint.

-High heels can overload these muscles, especially if you wear them very often or for long periods of time.
+High heels can overload these muscles, especially if you wear them often or for long periods of time.

-So, let’s deal with functional anatomy …
+So, let’s have a look at some basic functional anatomy …

 Many joggers overload this muscle when …